Please take a look at our Frequently Asked Questions

 Can I get 'free financial advice'?

-What is drawdown?
+What is 'flexi access drawdown'?

 This is generally recognised as a method of withdrawing cash 'flexibly' from a pension fund - meaning there are more freedoms to choose how much and how often you withdraw.
 There are less likely to be any 'guarantees' when accessing a pension flexibly, and therefore great care should be taken when withdrawing from a pension using this method.
 Tax, life expectancy, dependents needs, investment risk, charges, all need factoring into the decision making process - and hence why it often makes sense to use a financial planner when making a decision to withdraw using drawdown.